lvzxr/apb-reloaded/README.md

 # GC Off Stutter Fix (Do not mix with 'GC On + Streaming Off')
 - Some of the social kiosks e.g clothing, vehicle and character will not load with these files
-- These files completely disable the garbage collection system so is absolultey not recommended for systems with less than 16GB of RAM.
+- These files completely disable the garbage collection system so is absolutely not recommended for systems with less than 8GB RAM free at idle state.
 - You may crash whilst using these files but there are multiple variations to try, just use what's best for you
 - Gained FPS varies per system
 - You may experience large stutters on the respawn screen after a long time of being alive due to this now being when the garbage dump will happen